gw-de/mime-multipart-hyper1/README.md

   * Updates mime crate to version 0.3 (up-to-date at time of writing, November 2024)
 * **Version 0.9**
   * Update hyper to 0.14 (also compatible with hyper 0.12 and 0.13)
+* **Version 0.10**
+  * Replace hyper dependency with http crate.
+This makes this crate compatible with hyper 1.x

 ## Features